-“I bet you get real good tacos down there.”
-Smile and nod.
+“I bet you get real good tacos down there,” they say.

 At the same time, we’re outsiders in the Upside Down so we don’t feel the need to conform to its norms either.
-We’re in a strange place of personal development, another dimension if you will.
+We’re in a strange place of personal development.
 And we’re in it together with new, shared experiences.
 The do-nothing brother-in-law, the oppressive suegra, the ever-suspicious wife, the wannabe mistress in the neighborhood doing her best to break up the marriage, the drama-queen neighbors, the incompetent work colleagues, the five dollars a gram (!) …

-And that epic game, Peru in the World Cup!? … Man, I found the new ceviche spot, you gotta try the causa acebichada, shit we still gotta get together for the Arequipeño place up in Comas … I used to hate pisco but I’ve really turned the corner lately … Sundays down here are just the best, aren’t they, I don’t do SHIT … And how bout this weather, you couldn’t find a better climate, definitely beats back home … We got it good here, don’t we?
+And we have our own local news and things to talk about.
+How about that game, Peru in the World Cup!? … Man, I found the new ceviche spot, you gotta try the causa acebichada, shit we still gotta get together for the Arequipeño place up in Comas … I used to hate pisco but I’ve really turned the corner lately … Sundays down here are just the best, aren’t they, I don’t do SHIT … And how bout this weather, you couldn’t find a better climate, definitely beats back home … We got it good here, don’t we?